- Download our Moving to Houston Guide (PDF)

-Picking the right area or suburb of Houston to live in is one of the most important decisions expats will make.
-Those that don’t mind commuting and want to escape the frantic pace of city life can opt for one of the surrounding satellite towns.
+Picking the right area or suburb of Houston to live in is one of the most important decisions new arrivals will make.
+Those who don’t mind commuting and want to escape the frantic pace of city life can opt for one of the surrounding satellite towns.
 That said, it’s important to bear in mind that although there is public transport in Houston, most people own cars and newcomers should expect to spend a lot of time driving.

-Houston’s city centre is separated from its suburbs by the Interstate 610, or ‘the Loop’ as it’s more commonly known, and neighbourhoods are usually referred to as being either inside or outside the Loop.
+Houston’s city centre is separated from its suburbs by Interstate 610, or ‘the Loop’ as it’s more commonly known, and neighbourhoods are usually referred to as being either inside or outside the Loop.

 The Loop contains the heart of Houston’s business world and a few residential areas that tend to contain modern, densely packed housing.
 More and more homes are being built in these areas to accommodate the growing population.
-Outside the Loop, expats will generally find more affordable accommodation and larger properties.
+Outside the Loop, newcomers will generally find more affordable accommodation and larger properties.

 While there’s plenty of available housing in Houston, there are some parts of the city where demand is high and competition for properties is fierce.

-Recommended neighbourhoods in Houston
+Family-friendly neighbourhoods in Houston

 Afton Oaks and River Oaks